juansjimenez/subtree-occurrence-finder/README.md

 <p align="center">
   <img width="60%" src=https://github.com/juansjimenez/hash-table-problem/blob/main/img/tree_example.PNG>
+</p>

-  <p align="center> Σ with H = 4.
+ <center> Σ with H = 4.
 The nodes are numbered from 1 to n.
-This number is denoted as the node's ID. </p>
+This number is denoted as the node's ID. </center>
-</p>

 The problem to solve consists of finding where in `Σ` occurances of another Binary Tree are located.
 We will call this other tree `t`, of height `h` (1 ≤ h ≤ H).
 An occurance of `t` in `Σ` is defined as some subtree of `Σ`, which nodes coincide in color with `t`'s nodes.
 The following is an example: